SmartVanYT/smartvan/obd2-sniffer/README.md

 # OBD2 Sniffer

 For reverse engineering the data format of the RAM Promaster City CAN Bus.
+You'll need the Carloop hardware.

 Following the guide at: https://www.carloop.io/apps/app-socketcan/

 # Codes

 These are what I have found to be true with my vehicle, you should verify any information on this page with your own vehicle.
+Codes may be different by vehicle model or year, I could have misread or misinterpreted info, etc.

 ## Brakes